smart-edge-open/ido-specs/doc/flavors.md

 - HugePages of size 1Gi and the amount of HugePages as 40G for the nodes
 - RMD operator

+## CERA 5G Central Office Flavor

+The pre-defined CERA 5g Central Office flavor provisions the required set of configurations for a 5G Converged Edge Reference Architecture for Core Network applications deployments on Intel® Xeon® platforms.

+The following are steps to install this flavor:
+1. Configure the CEEK under CERA repository as described in the [Converged Edge Reference Architecture On Premises Edge](reference-architectures/CERA-5G-On-Prem.md) or [Converged Edge Reference Architecture Near Edge](reference-architectures/CERA-Near-Edge.md).
+2. Update the `inventory.yaml` file by setting the deployment flavor as `cera_5g_central_office`
+    ```yaml
+    ---
+    all:
+      vars:
+        cluster_name: cera_5g_central_office_cluster
+        flavor: cera_5g_central_office
+        single_node_deployment: true
+    ...
+    ```
+3. Run ido-CEEK deployment script:
+    ```shell
+    $ python3 deploy.py
+    ```

+This deployment flavor enables the following ingredients:

+- Kubernetes CNI: Calico and SRIOV.
+- SRIOV device plugin
+- Virtual Functions
+- Kubernetes Device Plugin
+- BIOSFW feature
+- HugePages of size 8Gi and the amount of HugePages as 40G for the nodes

 ## Central Orchestrator Flavor

 Central Orchestrator Flavor is used to deploy EMCO.